 Critical Care Strategy

-CritiCall provides reports that outline the activities of the CritiCall case facilitation process to support hospitals, LHINs and the ministry is assessing the types of services required by the system and where opportunities for resource allocation or process improvement will improve access to critical services within the province.
+Decision Support: CritiCall Ontario produces reports on the volume and distribution of patients accessing and receiving critical care and specialty services in Ontario for hospitals, LHINS, the MOHTLC and specialty groups.
+These reports provide information on the types of services required by the healthcare system and where opportunities for resource allocation or process improvement exist to improve access to critical and emergent healthcare services within Ontario.

 The Critical Care Information System (CCIS): CritiCall Ontario operates the CCIS on behalf of Hamilton Health Sciences, the "Prescribed Person" for the CCIS.
 A component of the Provincial Critical Care Strategy, the CCIS is used in all Ontario critical care units to collect data on the needs of critical care patients and associated workload for ICU staff.
 CritiCall Ontario provides educational, technical, administrative and operational support for the system with strategic input from Critical Care Services Ontario (CCSO).

 For more information please visit CritiCall Ontario or call (289) 396-7000.